 For me, goals work, they simply do.
 I plan and I set goals, that’s the way I am.
 If I hadn't done this after leaving the hospital and every day since, I probably wouldn't be where I am right now.
 Admittedly I had a break from being this way, I was focusing on completely the wrong things.
 Fortunately, this is how I was when I was younger, if it was in me then, it would still be in me now.

 I have different ideas on achieving my goals these days, more varied, less intense.
 Also, discussing goals with my father, the phrase, work smarter not harder came up.

 I still have a picture in my mind, and whichever means I use at my disposal, I utilise them, to move forward.

 Where I believed, the goals I was setting myself initially.
 Were fundamental to me moving forward, and a way of achieving outcomes.
 After a while, I understood that they were all contributing to the end goal - 'living your best life'.

 Ulitimately, becoming authentic, ending the internal conflict and suffering.
 Doing things, I feel I should be doing, not what I think I should be doing.
 Also, gaining inner peace, something I'd not experienced in years.

 Achieving these, allowing me to further my pursuit of creating a new career, sharing my story, and serving people.

 Goals by the wayside.

 We have all been there, myself included on occasions in my twenties.
-We set a goal, maybe a new year's resolution, we are going to get fit and or lose weight.
+To live your best life meant setting a goal, maybe a new year's resolution, we are going to get fit and or lose weight.
 So when the summer arrives, we can look good at the beach, for instance.
 Although I don't remember ever saying, I'll change my life in any significant way.